django-crispy-forms/django-crispy-forms/README.rst

 Example
 =======

-This is a teaser of what you can do with latest django-crispy-forms:
+This is a teaser of what you can do with latest django-crispy-forms. `Find here the gist`_ for generating this form:

 .. image:: http://i.imgur.com/LSREg.png

+.. _`Find here the gist`: https://gist.github.com/1838193

 Documentation
 =============